-Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company Members: J. Michael McQuade, Chair John R. Scannell Erland E. Kailbourne Christina M. Alvord Russell E.Toney Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; administer (or oversees the administration by management of) pension and other employee benefit Meetings in 2022: 4 Attendance: 100% plans; approve grants and awards under our incentive plans; oversee the compliance of such programs and policies with applicable legal requirements
+Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company Members: J. Michael McQuade, Chair John R. Scannell Erland E. Kailbourne Christina M. Alvord Russell E.Toney Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; Meetings in 2022: 4 administer (or oversees the administration by management of) pension and other employee benefit plans; Attendance: 100% approve grants and awards under our incentive plans; oversee the compliance of such programs and policies with applicable legal requirements